Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

 Duration: 2
 <img src="assets/price_optimization_header.png"/>

-Tasty Bytes is one of the largest food truck networks in the world with localized menu options spread across 15 food truck brands globally.
+Tasty Bytes, a fictitious company, is one of the largest food truck networks in the world with localized menu options spread across 15 food truck brands globally.
 Tasty Bytes is aiming to achieve 25% YoY sales growth over 5 years.
 Price optimization enables Tasty Bytes to achieve this goal by determining the right prices for their menu items to maximize profitability while maintaining customer satisfaction.

 ### Prerequisites
 - A Supported Snowflake [Browser](https://docs.snowflake.com/en/user-guide/setup#browser-requirements)